-BVI obligors continue to feature prominently in financed holding structures and joint ventures, notably: in the oil and gas and mining sectors; in development finance and infrastructure projects throughout Africa, Asia and Eastern Europe, CIS, Latin America and elsewhere; in high-end property developments in London and elsewhere; and in shipping, drillships and other asset finance facilities.
+BVI obligors continue to feature prominently in financed holding structures and joint ventures, notably: in the energy sectors; in development finance and infrastructure projects throughout Africa, Asia and Eastern Europe, CIS, Latin America and elsewhere; in real estate developments in London and elsewhere; and in shipping and other asset finance facilities.
+Fintech has increasingly become a feature and is supported by robust BVI legislation for virtual assets businesses.